Spin Inertia of Resident and Photoexcited Carriers in Singly-Charged Quantum Dots

 The SI method gives access to the relaxation dynamics of the resident carriers, as shown by the exemplary data sets in Figs.~\ref{fig:1}(c) and~\ref{fig:1}(d).
 Figure~\ref{fig:1}(c), shows the $f_m$ dependence of the FE at fixed magnetic field ($B=300$\,mT), extracted from the data shown in Fig.~\ref{fig:1}(a).
 Using the fit with the form~\cite{Heist2015}:

 we determine the characteristic spin lifetime $T_s=0.7$\,$\mu$s of the resident electrons at the pump power of 4\,mW~\cite{Heist2015}.
-The value of $T_s$ depends on the pump power, hence, to determine the longitudinal spin relaxation time in equilibrium, $T_s^{(0)}$, we apply different pump powers $P$ and extrapolate $T_s$ down to zero power using a linear fit to the data, see inset in Fig.~\ref{fig:1}(c).
+In this case the spin polarization is far below the saturation level.
+The case of strong pumping is discussed in Ref.~[\onlinecite{TSI}].
+The value of $T_s$ depends on the pump power due to the influence of the photoexcitation~\cite{Heist2015,LiPRL12}, hence, to determine the longitudinal spin relaxation time in equilibrium, $T_s^{(0)}$, we apply different pump powers $P$ and extrapolate $T_s$ down to zero power using a linear fit to the inverse of the data, see inset in Fig.~\ref{fig:1}(c).
 It gives $T_s^{(0)}=1.3$\,$\mu$s for $B=300$\,mT in $n$-doped QDs.
 Figure~\ref{fig:1}(d) shows the corresponding frequency dependence for the $p$-doped sample around the maximum of the FE signal (at $B=17$\,mT) and $P=1.5$\,mW.
-The procedure described above, yields $T_s=5.9\,\mu$s and $T_s^{(0)}=7.3$\,$\mu$s.
+The procedure described above yields $T_s=5.9\,\mu$s and $T_s^{(0)}=7.3$\,$\mu$s.
 This demonstrates the ability of SI to access very long spin relaxation times, exceeding $T_R$ by almost three orders of magnitude.
-Spin relaxation times in the microsecond range are in good agreement with other measurements~\cite{FrasPRB11,LiPRL12,GlasenappPRB16}, while the difference to the results of Ref.~\cite{Heiss2007} can be explained by the difference in the experimental protocol~\footnote{In case of Ref.~\cite{Heiss2007} the spin states are measured after the long dark period, while in other techniques the periodic excitation influences the system on a shorter timescales.}.
+Spin relaxation times in the microsecond range are in good agreement with other measurements~\cite{FrasPRB11,LiPRL12,GlasenappPRB16}, while the difference from the results of Ref.~[\onlinecite{Heiss2007}] can be explained by the difference in the experimental protocol~\cite{NoteX}.

 Importantly, the PRCs have different shapes for $n$- and $p$-doped samples.
 This situation changes with increasing temperature.
 Figure~\ref{fig:2} demonstrates the evolution of the PRC for the $p$-doped sample at low modulation frequency $f_m=2$\,kHz, in the temperature range $T=13-20$\,K, where it is changing from a M to a V shape.
 In comparison, the temperature dependence of the V-type PRC for the $n$-type sample does not show a shape change (not shown here).